KamilKonradCiesielski/ParticlesReactiveToCamera/README.md

 Documentation

-The project consists of four files:
+The project consists of four files in folder src:

     particle.h
     particle.cpp